Staff

 Shoshannah Reed, Volunteer Programs Manager

 Shoshannah Reed_squareShoshannah’s love of animals led her to become a volunteer for VHS in 2007, when she helped care for the beloved dog of one of our early Hope Hospice partnership clients.
 She officially joined staff in 2010 as Humane Education Manager, developing the humane education and Critter Camp programs.
 In 2015 she assumed the role of Volunteer Program Manager.
-Shoshannah also oversees the Canine Comfort Pet Therapy Program.
+Shoshannah also oversees the Canine Comfort Pet-Assisted Therapy Program.
 Her current dog, Peach, is a VHS alumni pet adopted in 2018.

 Emily Scholz, Adoption and Foster Manager

 Emily Scholz_squareEmily started volunteering with Valley Humane in February of 2012, providing customer service at the front desk, as an adoptions counselor and at off-site events.
 In November of 2014, Emily became a staff member continuing to focus on customer service and adoptions.
 Emily starting fostering dogs and puppies in 2015 as well as managing the foster program at Valley Humane.
 Emily earned a BS in Mechanical Engineering at Santa Clara University and worked for Accenture for 15 years prior to joining Valley Humane.
-Emily lives in Pleasanton with two Cocker Spaniels, Poppy and Lillie (adopted from Valley Humane), and two cats, Salty and Olive.
+Emily lives in Pleasanton with two Cocker Spaniels, Poppy and Lillie (adopted from Valley Humane), and two cats, Salty and Olive

 Claire Maniti, Development Manager